OpenRadioss/OpenRadioss/HOWTO.md

            dnf install perl
            dnf install git-lfs

   Installed python is Python3.
-To create the link from python3 to pyhton,
+To create the link from python3 to python,

   type: